 Mirrors are a great way to cheer up a small space, and not only do they reflect light, but they instantly make any room seem much bigger.
 They can warm a room, catching light and dispersing it, and these days you can buy beautiful mirrors for relatively cheap prices.
 If you only buy one thing to renovate your bedroom into these stunning grey and silver bedroom ideas, make it a big mirror.
 If you can’t one in the colour or style you’re looking for, check out the vintage and second-hand / charity stores.
 You can spray-paint most frames to give them a new lease of life.

 If you DO have a home that you’re proud of and want to show it off – show us!
-We’d love to feature your beautiful homes, and you can get in touch and send in your shots through our social media accounts.
+We’d love to feature your beautiful homes.
+You can get in touch and send in your shots through our social media accounts or use the submit form.
 Get in touch – we can’t wait to see what you’ve been doing with your houses!